Why this Masterclass matters

 Frequently asked questions

 Q1.
+If there are no changes for 2026-27, do I still need training?
+Yes.
+This year’s Masterclass is not only about regulatory change.
+It focuses on how centres apply the current requirements in practice, including evidence, teacher feedback, student voice, 25% extra time, supervised rest breaks, recording the rationale and inspection readiness.
+Q2.
+Will this be the same as the online Masterclass?
+No. The face-to-face Masterclass includes the core themes from the online version, but the full-day format allows for more discussion, practical activities, tricky profiles, case studies and questions.
+Face-to-face delegates also receive 60 days’ access to the recorded on-demand version.
+Q3.
 Is this Masterclass suitable for those new to access arrangements?
 This Masterclass is designed for professionals who are already working within access arrangements and who have a working knowledge of the JCQ regulations.
-Those new to the role will find our Foundations in Access Arrangements course a more appropriate starting point.
-Q2.
+Whilst those new to the role are able to attend, they will find our Foundations in Access Arrangements course a more appropriate starting point.
+Q4.
 Will there be an opportunity to ask questions?
 Yes.
 Questions are welcomed throughout the day.
-The small-scale format is designed to allow time for clarification, discussion and professional dialogue.
-Q3.
+The Masterclass also includes a dedicated Q&A slot with Nick Lait, JCQ, focusing on selected questions relating to the current regulations.
+Q5.
 Will I have access to the recording afterwards?
 Yes.
 All face-to-face delegates receive 60 days’ access to the recorded version of the 2026–27 Masterclass following the event, allowing time to revisit key sections and consolidate understanding.
-Q4.
+Q6.
 Is this course SASC authorised?
 Yes.
 This Masterclass is SASC authorised and provides 5 hours of core CPD.
 A certificate will be sent by email on course completion.
-Q5.
+Q7.
 What are the timings for the day?
-Registration opens at 9:30am.
-The Masterclass runs from 10:00am to 4:30pm.
-Q6.
+Registration opens at 9.30am.
+The Masterclass runs from 10.00am to 4.30pm.
+Q8.
 Is lunch provided?
 Lunch is not provided.
 You are welcome to bring your own lunch, and there are nearby options to purchase food locally.
 Lunch can be eaten at the venue.
 Tea, coffee and biscuits are provided during the morning and afternoon breaks, with water available throughout the day.
-Q7.
+Q9.
 How many places are available?
 Places are limited in order to maintain the small-group, cabaret-style format and allow meaningful professional discussion.
-Q8.
+Q10.
 Who is this Masterclass most relevant for?
 This Masterclass is particularly relevant for SENCos, Access Arrangements Coordinators, assessors and others involved in the access arrangements process who wish to ensure their practice is confident, compliant and inspection-ready for 26–27.

 Book your place